 The desire of Jesuit High School students to help others was joined together with the spirit of Christmas this past weekend.

-On Sunday (Dec.
-17), the Jesuit service club Agmen Christi continued its annual tradition of providing Christmas presents for dozens of migrant children in East Hillsborough County.
-Like the basketball team, club members received specific present requests and provided a wrapped gift for every request.
+Sunday (Dec.
+8) in Plant City, 11 members of the Jesuit service club Agmen Christi continued their annual tradition of providing Christmas presents for dozens of migrant children in East Hillsborough County.
+The club members had received specific gift requests and provided a wrapped present for every request.

-Please see photo slideshows below of the basketball team (top) on Saturday, and of Agmen Christi (bottom) on Sunday.
+Please see the photo slideshow below of Agmen Christi in Plant City on Sunday.